Hiding in Plain Sight (Kendzior book)

-Hiding in Plain Sight: The Invention of Donald Trump and the Erosion of America is a bestselling nonfiction book on the rise of Donald Trump.
+Hiding in Plain Sight: The Invention of Donald Trump and the Erosion of America is a nonfiction book on the rise of Donald Trump.
 Written by Sarah Kendzior, the book was published in the United States in 2020.

 Topics covered

 Kendzior's book traces the context and describes the history over the past 40 years of Donald Trump as a real estate developer with long-standing ties to organized crime.
 In explaining context, she describes economic transformation and decline of the US, including her current home town of St. Louis (first chapter titled "The bellwether of American decline").
 The remainder of the book's major chapters describe Trump's network and its foothold within or effects upon American society.
 These remaining chapters are approximately chronological, focusing in turn on the 1980s ("The 1980s: Roy Cohn's Orwellian America"), the 1990s ("The 1990s: elite exploits of the new world order"), the early 2000s ("The early 2000s: reality TV terror"), the late 2000s ("The late 2000s: heirs to the crash"), 2010–2016 ("2010–2016: revolution shakedown"), and 2016–2019 ("2016–2019: 'a threat more extensive than is widely known'").
 The book also contains an epilogue.